I Remember Tommy

-"The One I Love," the last vocal track on the album, has "a jaunty Sy Oliver treatment with Oliver himself singing counterpoint."
+"The One I Love", the last vocal track on the album, has "a jaunty Sy Oliver treatment with Oliver himself singing counterpoint."

-Reviews of this album were mixed, some noting that this was a well intended effort but which paled in comparison the original 1940s recordings.
+Reviews of this album were mixed, some noting that this was a well intended effort but which paled in comparison to the original 1940s recordings.
 Others still feel this was a fresher, more contemporary session with sharp high fidelity recording and crisp Sy Oliver arrangements, complemented by a more mature Sinatra but still with top control of his vocal abilities and smart interpretations.